Village Center for Enrollment Services

 After consultation with an academic advisor, a student may withdraw from a course using self-service in CUNYfirst.
 The date that the withdrawal is completed in CUNYfirst is considered the official date of withdrawal from the college, NOT the last date of class attendance.

-If a student registers for a course, does not attend classes, and fails to officially withdraw from the course, the student will be assigned a “WN” grade for that course.
+If a student registers for a course, does not attend, and fails to participate in academically related activities, the student will be assigned a “WN” grade for that course.